Devwulf/cra-template-base-tailwind-typescript/README.md

     npm run eslint

+Notes:
-Don't forget to run `npm start` before coding so the Tailwind CSS files are setup!
+- Don't forget to run `npm start` before coding so the Tailwind CSS files are setup!
+- Also don't forget to add `/src/assets/main.css` to .gitignore since it's usually a huge generated asset.